I want to be upfront with you…

 After Christmas, arrange for a time to give everyone an opportunity to comment openly and honestly about how Christmas was from their point of view.
-You may or may not like what you're going to hear, but make no judgements, don't punish and keep it positive.
+You may or may not like what you’re going to hear, don’t judge, don’t punish and keep it positive.

-Just summarise, without any undertone, in your own words what you've heard from your partner and your children - the good, the bad and the ugly.
-Write it down as is and discuss how you'd all like it to be next year.
-Then plan how you'll achieve that.
+Summarise without any undertone in your own words what you’ve heard from your partner and your children – the good, the bad and the ugly.
+Write it down as is and discuss how you’d all like it to be next year.
+Then plan how you’ll achieve that.
 Preparation is key for success!

 I do hope that my relationship tips and advice will help you to have an even more enjoyable and peaceful Christmas together.